salavert/time-ago-in-words/README.md

 To display distance of time in words between a date and current date:

 	{{ message.created|time_ago_in_words }}

 To display distance of time between two custom dates you should use

 	{{ message.created|distance_of_time_in_words(message.updated) }}

+You also have to availbale options, for both time_ago_in_words & distance_of_time_in_words

+- include_seconds (boolean) if you want more detailed approximations if time is less than a minute
+- include_months (boolean) if you want days to be approximated in months.
+It starts at 31 days.

+Thus, if you want to have the month approximation but not the seconds approximation, you should use:

+	{{ message.created|time_ago_in_words(false, true) }}

 # Translations